Havorahq/payrol/README.md

 # Xalari V2

 Welcome to the Xalari V2!
 This README provides an overview of the features and functionalities we are incorporating into Xalari V2.

+## Key Notes:

+* In line with our roadmap, we are now incorporating TypeScript and Tailwind into our framework.
+This will slow down the implementation of new features as we focus on bringing V2 up to the level of V1 before introducing additional functionalities.

 ## Incoming Features